Writers write for many reasons. Writers – both seasoned and green – come to the Himalayan Writing Retreat Workshops with many aspirations and dreams.

 Traditional Publishers give a royalty of 8% to a writer.
 Let’s assume that you write a book, and a publisher like Penguin Random-House or some such gives you a book deal.
-That itself is a big deal if you’re a first timer, as the industry has a rejection rate of 95% for manuscripts.
+This in itself is a big deal if you’re a first-timer, as the industry has a rejection rate of 95% for manuscripts.

 But let’s assume your manuscript is accepted.
 Further, let’s assume your book sells 5000 copies (which is higher than the industry average of 3000) and is priced at 250 rupees.

-If you are thinking of the advances given to authors for their books, then here’s a perspective on that as well.
+If you are estimating the advances given to authors for their books, then here’s a perspective on that as well.

 Meena Kandaswamy is the author of When I hit you (Shortlisted for the 2018 Women’s Prize for Fiction).
 Exquisite Cadavers is her second book.

-You can try looking up the hashtag #PublishingPaidMe on Twitter to get an idea about how publishing works.
-Though the trend was started for Black authors, the numbers and confessions which have come up in this trend are a harsh reality check for every author, irrespective of whether they are published or still waiting to be published.
-And this penurious state of authors is true in most parts of the globe.
+You can try looking up the hashtag #PublishingPaidMe on Twitter to get a rough idea of how publishing works.
+Although the trend was started for black authors, the high number of confessions that have poured in from all corners of the world is a harsh reality check for all authors, irrespective of color.
+And this state of authors is true in most parts of the globe.

-Yes, there are those few famous names above who make crores from writing, but we’re talking average here.
+Yes, there are those few famous exceptions who make crores from writing, but we’re talking about the average author here.
 If you’re convinced you’re exceptional, the above math doesn’t apply to you.
 Go for it.

 2. Film and web-series rights

 This is a big area where writers can cash in.
-Film rights, or even selling the Option to your book can earn hefty incomes.
+Film rights, or even selling the option to convert your book can earn hefty monies.
 Take the example of Karan Bajaj.
-Karan is a successful published author whose books have been published in both India and the US, and have sold over 1,80,000.
-Yet, 58% of his income from books has come through Film Contracts.
-(Source : Karan Bajaj’s blog).
+Karan is a successful published author whose books have been published in both India and the US, and have sold over 1,80,000 copies.
+Despite this, over 58% of his income from writing has been through film contracts.
+(Source: Karan Bajaj’s blog).

-Despite making money from writing books, he argues against quitting your full time job.
-“The muse doesn’t follow a yearly schedule!” he says.
-Quite unlike the security of the monthly paycheque.
-That means there is always an element of risk in trying to be a full time author.
+Despite making money from writing books, he argues against quitting your full-time job.
+He says that quite unlike the security of a monthly pay cheque, “the muse doesn’t follow a yearly schedule!”
+So remember that there is always an element of risk in trying to be a full-time author.

 3. Professional speaking

-A few writers who go aggressively after the professional speaking space can make money from writing in that way.
-This comes with fame, or with developing a niche in which to speak.
-Chetan Bhagat is reputed to charge anywhere between Rs.
-5 & 10 Lakhs for a one hour talk, while Devdutt Patnaik and others are in the same league.
-Our co-founder Chetan Mahajan has also done some professional speaking, and his very first (and discounted) speaking gig earned him more money than all the royalty from his book “The Bad Boys of Bokaro Jail” (Penguin, 2014).
+A few writers who aggressively pursue the professional speaking space make money in that way too.
+This comes with fame, or from developing a niche area to speak.
+Chetan Bhagat is reputed to charge between Rs.
+5 to 10 Lakhs for a one-hour talk, and other authors like Devdutt Patnaik are in the same league.
+Our co-founder Chetan Mahajan has also done some professional speaking, and his very first (and discounted) speaking gig earned him more money than the entire royalty from his book “The Bad Boys of Bokaro Jail” (Penguin, 2014).

 We spoke to Kiruba Shankar, the founder and President of the Professional Speakers Association of India (PSAI).
 He is a highly paid speaker himself and the author of five books.
-“Both writing and speaking are strongly correlated.”
-Kiruba says, “Both are ways to express ideas and thoughts.
+Kiruba says, “both writing and speaking are strongly correlated” and that, “both are ways to express ideas and thoughts.
 Speaking gives you an extra platform to spread the word about writing and gives you an extra audience.
 Also, speaking is certainly a good source of income.
-That’s what we specialise at the Professional Speakers Association of India.”
+That’s what we specialise in at the Professional Speakers Association of India.”

 We further asked Kiruba if writing a book had any impact on a speaker’s fees.
 “Huge impact.
 Authoring a book on a topic immediately conveys one’s authority and keenness on the subject.
 When conference organizers look for professional speakers they always look for a speaker who has authored a book on that subject.
 The book lends so much credibility to the speaker.”
 And while this might largely be true for non-fiction, it can also be relevant for some fiction genres.

-Kiruba also talked to us about how picking a niche area of expertise, and positioning yourself as a speaker-writer with expertise in that specific field helps getting speaking gigs.
-We will publish an article on speaking as a source of income for writers soon.
+Kiruba also talked to us about how picking a niche area of expertise, and positioning yourself as a speaker-writer with expertise in that specific field will help in obtaining speaking gigs.
+We will soon publish an article on speaking as a source of income for writers.

 4. Become a KDP (Kindle Direct Publishing) Author

-In the last few years, Kindle publishing has been a preferred mode of publishing by a lot of debut authors looking to earn money in India.
-There are many reasons for it – one is of course the ease of access, second is the ‘instant publication’ it offers.
-Login into KDP, upload a cover with the manuscript, enter a few basic details and at the click of a button, your book is now available across the world.
+In the last few years, Kindle publishing has been a preferred mode of publishing for a lot of debut authors who are looking to earn money in India.
+There are many reasons for it – one is of course the ease of access, and another is the ‘instant publication’ it offers.
+Login into KDP, upload a cover with the manuscript, enter a few basic details, and at the click of a button, your book is now available across the world.
 Isn’t that simply wonderful?
-In a world where everything from our food to messaging apps are instant, such a publishing option is definitely a hot favourite.
-The best part is, KDP offers a royalty of upto 70% to an author which is directly credited to your bank account every month.
+In a world where everything from our food to messaging apps is instant, such a publishing option is definitely a hot favourite.
+The cherry on the top is that KDP offers a royalty of up to 70% to an author which is directly credited to your bank account every month.

-KPD authors tend to be very prolific, and you need an endless supply of ideas/storylines along with a good editor, cover designer and a strong marketing plan.
-Popular authors on KDP in India include Sundari Venkatraman, Aarti V Raman, Laxmi Hariharan, Saravana Kumar Murugan etc. who publish a new book every 3-4 months and earn a decent income from their royalty.
+KPD authors tend to be very prolific, and you need an endless supply of ideas/storylines along with a good editor, cover designer, and a strong marketing plan.
+Popular authors on KDP in India include Sundari Venkatraman, Aarti V Raman, Laxmi Hariharan, Saravana Kumar Murugan, etc. who publish a new book on KDP every 3-4 months and earn a sizable income from their royalty.
 The key to their success is consistency.
 They have been consistent in everything – from writing to marketing.
 They are now career writers, thanks to Kindle.

 Do watch this informative video by Sundari Venkataraman done in collaboration with KDP where she talks about the ‘art of self-publishing’.

-Even popular author Preeti Shenoy who brings out one book a year, keeps releasing short novellas in between her books on Kindle.
-According to her, it helps her stay on a reader’s mind for long.
-Traditional publishing can take time and sometimes, if the book gets delayed the gap between one book and another can make a reader forget you quickly and move on to the next popular author.
+Even popular author Preeti Shenoy who publishes one book a year regularly releases short novellas on Kindle.
+These Kindle releases are spaced in between the publishing of her books.
+According to her, this helps her stay on a reader’s mind for a long time.
+Traditional publishing can take time and sometimes if the book is delayed for long, the gap between one book to the next allows a reader to forget you and move on to the next popular author.
 It is imperative for an author to stay on a reader’s mind as long as possible, either through regular book releases or through social media posts.

-It is also a good choice if your chosen genre is extremely unique and risky for traditional publishing.
-Like author Neil D’silva says, “I opted for KDP because I did not want to go through the long pitching process that traditional publishing entails.
+It is also a good choice if your chosen genre is extremely niche and traditional publishing seems too risky.
+Like the author, Neil D’silva says, “I opted for KDP because I did not want to go through the long pitching process that traditional publishing entails.
 Amazon KDP looked very promising to me as it was an instant publication.
 Also, my first book was horror and the content was quite hard-hitting.
 I was almost sure that no traditional publisher would publish such bold content.
 Ten books later, I am published with major traditional houses such as Penguin, Rupa, and Hachette, but I still publish a few books with Amazon KDP just because I love the experience.”

-Apart from the instant gratification it brings to authors, KDP also gives a lot of freedom and control to authors.
-D’silva further adds, ”Amazon KDP gives the author full control over copyrights and you can keep tweaking your pricing and marketing strategies, which can be a great learning ground for new authors as well as established authors who want to keep the control of their books with themselves.“
+Apart from the instant gratification, it brings to authors, KDP also gives a lot of freedom and control to authors.
+D’silva further adds, ”Amazon KDP gives the author full control over copyright and you can keep tweaking your pricing and marketing strategies, which can be a great learning ground for new authors as well as established authors who want to keep control of their books with themselves.“

 Good writing seldom goes unnoticed.
-It is just a matter of time that a good publishing house notices your ability to write stories and sell them to readers, before offering a traditional deal to you.
-The word that needs to be noticed here is “sell”.
-These authors managed to sell their books on Kindle, which is important to be noticed by publishers.
-Savi Sharma managed to sell 5000 ebooks of her debut novel on Kindle before getting traditional publishing offers from a lot of leading publishing houses.
-She finally chose to go with Westland and has been consistently delivering one bestseller after another till date for them.
+It is only a matter of time before a good publishing house notices your ability to write and sell stories to readers, before offering you a traditional deal.
+The essential word that needs to be noticed here is “sell”.
+Authors who manage to sell their books on Kindle are immediately noticed by publishers.
+For example, Savi Sharma sold 5000 ebooks of her debut novel on Kindle after which she received various publishing offers from a lot of leading traditional publishing houses.
+She finally chose to go with Westland and has been consistently delivering one bestseller after another thereafter.

-As you can see, the information here is deep and rich.
-This has taken some very thorough research and deep insight.
-Much of this information is from deep personal struggle and discovery.
-It was a big decision to put all this out there, but we decided we really want to give the newbie writer a leg up.
+As you can see, the information here is varied and rich.
+It has taken prolonged research and insight.
+A lot of this information also emanates from deep personal struggle and discovery.
+It was a difficult decision to publish it here, but we decided that we want to offer a helping hand to the newbie writer.

-This list is as permanent as our fickle world – we will update it from time to time.
-Currently, we have listed here some of the things which have been tried successfully by quite a few writers.
-The money it brings along might not be huge to begin with, but is enough for a decent survival.
-Although you may need to scale down your lifestyle a bit, hopefully it won’t be for too long.
-As you get better you will be able to earn more over time as you move from “Novice” to “Experienced” categories.
+This list is as permanent as our fickle world – and so we promise to update it from time to time.
+Currently, we have listed here some tried and tested options by various authors.
+The money these options generate might not be huge, to begin with, but is sufficient for decent survival.
+Although you may need to scale down your lifestyle a bit, the hope is that this won’t be required for too long.
+As you get better and move from “novice” to “experienced” categories, you will be able to earn more.

-Of course, there must also be many other ways to earn as a writer, waiting to be explored.
-If you know of any other ways through which a writer can earn in India while continuing to chase their dream of publishing a book, do share with us in the comments below and we will add them to this list.
+Of course, there must also be many other ways to earn as a writer that are waiting to be explored in the bylines.
+If you know of any such ways through which a writer can earn in India while continuing to chase their dream of publishing a book, do share it with us in the comments below and we will add them to this list.

 - Working on your novel?
 You might also enjoy reading The Beginner’s Guide to Writing a Novel